justjoshtings/Lunar-Landscape-Image-Segmentation/Code/README.md

 ## Description
 This directory holds all relevant code for data acquisition, preprocessing, model building/training, and evaluation.

+Below is the description of each script:
+1. env_setup.sh - runs environment setup and installs needed software
+2. EDA.py - Runs the preprocessing and collection of meta data of the images in order to plot EDA images.
+3. EDA_figures.ipynb - Jupyter notebook with EDA figures.
+4. kaggle_download.py - Downloads data from Kaggle.
+5. modeling.py - Executes modeling.
+6. LunarModules/CustomDataLoader.py - A custom built data loader to handle data generator.
+7. LunarModules/ImageProcessor.py - Object to handle all processing of images/data.
+8. LunarModules/KaggleAPI.py - Object to handle connection to Kaggle API to upload and download files.
+8. LunarModules/Logger.py - Object to handle logging.
+9. LunarModules/Model.py - Object to handle modeling methods.
+10. LunarModules/Plotter.py - Object to handle all plotting of images/ground truth masks.
+11. LunarModules/TrainTestSplit.py - Functions to correctly organize dataset.

 # <a name="app-execution"></a>
 ## App Execution

-After cloning the repo, navigate to the Code folder and set permissions for 4 bash scripts.
+After cloning the repo, navigate to the Code folder and set permissions for the bash scripts.
 ```
 cd Final-Project-Group5/Code/
 chmod u+x env_setup.sh
 ```
-Below is the description of each script:
-1. env_setup.sh - runs environment setup and installs needed software
-2. EDA.py - Runs the preprocessing and collection of meta data of the images in order to plot EDA images.
-3. EDA_figures.ipynb - Jupyter notebook with EDA figures

 Next, you can either download data from Kaggle manually or setup Kaggle API credentials to download through a prepared script.
 See [data download](https://github.com/justjoshtings/Final-Project-Group5/blob/main/Code/README.md#data-download) section for more details on both options.